 Myth 4: If you pay tax in the home country, you’re covered in the host country

 Untrue – Host country tax compliance requires a local payroll and withholding.

 Tax compliance isn’t quite as simple as just using the home country payroll.
-The host country will impose its own requirements to comply to.
+The host country will impose its requirements to comply with.

 Assignees will often need to be on a local payroll with at least some version of split or shadow payroll between the home and host country.

 Myth 5: It’s fine to use a business visa to work in another country

 For most assignments over 30-60 days, a work permit is recommended.